AndreasChristianson/aoc-2023/README.md

 - tooling: How easy was it to install, how easy to get to hello world, how was there ide support, did the errors messages make sense
 - experience: How much experience did I have with this sort of language going in.
-- sugar: How much syntactical sugar was built into the language, how easy was it to pull outside modules, how big is the ecosystem
+- sugar: How much syntactical sugar was built into the language?
+How easy was it to pull outside modules?
+How large is the ecosystem?
-- brevity: How terse is the language.
-Is it good for doing things quickly.
-Is it a good fit for scripting
+- brevity: How terse is the language?
+Is it good for doing things quickly?
+Is it a good fit for scripting?

 1. erlang/OTP (26)
    - tooling (6/10)